MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-(1) Services (Automatic and Delayed Start)
+(1) Services (Automatic and Delayed Start).

-(2) Registry Run and RunOnce keys (HKLM and HKCU)
+(2) Registry Run and RunOnce keys (HKLM and HKCU).

-(3) Startup folders (User and Machine)
+(3) Startup folders (User and Machine).

-(4) Scheduled tasks with startup or logon triggers
+(4) Scheduled tasks with startup or logon triggers.

-(5) WMI event subscription persistence
+(5) WMI event subscription persistence.

 For each entry, the module:

 <br>

-(1) Resolves the executed binary or script
+(1) Resolves the executed binary or script.

-(2) Computes a SHA-256 hash where applicable
+(2) Computes a SHA-256 hash where applicable.

-(3) Optionally enriches results with VirusTotal reputation
+(3) Optionally enriches results with VirusTotal reputation.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------